Experts in arranging litigation funding for arbitration and insolvency claims

-Only once our process is complete and we are satisfied that a matter is a worthy contender for investment, we present the claim to the third party funder for further consideration.
+Only once our process is complete and we are satisfied that a matter is a worthy contender for investment, we present the claim to third party funders for further consideration.

-We guide and advise our clients on available options for litigation funding, identify, negotiate and help structure the funding agreement, and help secure suitable counsel where required.
+We guide and advise our clients on available options for litigation finance, identify, negotiate and help structure the funding agreement, and help secure suitable counsel where required.

 Quantum/Damage Analysis is the process by which an expert determines the accuracy of the quantum of a claim by performing an audit of the Claimant’s accounts, analysing market conditions, factoring in the Claimant’s efforts to mitigate damages, cost accounting system used, loss of future profits, loss of alternate earning opportunities, and the method used to calculate damages.